ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-12-07-opencv-to-line-production.md

 Today we are going to discuss not the issue of checking the quality of the drink itself, but the method to control the level of liquid in the bottle and the position of the pasted label with the help of web cameras and Computer Vision.

-Let’s start with the analysis of the originally received input data – a set of images that were provided to solve the problem.
+Let's start with the analysis of the originally received input data – a set of images that were provided to solve the problem.
 Listed below are most common of them:

 ![](https://issart.com/blog/wp-content/uploads/2018/11/word-image.jpeg)![](https://issart.com/blog/wp-content/uploads/2018/11/word-image-1.jpeg)![](https://issart.com/blog/wp-content/uploads/2018/11/word-image-2.jpeg)![](https://issart.com/blog/wp-content/uploads/2018/11/word-image-3.jpeg)![](https://issart.com/blog/wp-content/uploads/2018/11/word-image-4.jpeg)![](https://issart.com/blog/wp-content/uploads/2018/11/word-image-5.jpeg)